joymon/ansible-raspberry-home-nas-plex/README.md

 ## Running (on the controller machine)
 - Clone this repo
-- Replace your hosts in the hosts.ini file (localhost)
+- Do the replacements in required files
 - Run the playbook rpi-playbook.yml file as follows
-    - `ansible-playbook rpi-playbook.yml -i hosts.ini -e "email_password=<YOUR FROM EMAIL PASS>`
+    - `ansible-playbook rpi-playbook.yml -i hosts.ini -e "email_password=<YOUR FROM EMAIL PASS>"`

 # Versions tested